cetz-package/cetz/src/aabb.typ

 /// Get the mid-point of an aabb as vector.
 ///
-/// - bounds (AABB): AABB
+/// - bounds (aabb): The aabb to get the mid-point of.
 /// -> vector
 #let mid(bounds) = {
   return vector.scale(vector.add(bounds.low, bounds.high), .5)
 }

-/// Get the size of an aabb as vector
-/// this is a vector from the aabb's low to high.
+/// Get the size of an aabb as vector.
+This is a vector from the aabb's low to high.
 ///
-/// - bounds (AABB): AABB
+/// - bounds (aabb): The aabb to
 /// -> vector
 #let size(bounds) = {
   return vector.sub(bounds.high, bounds.low)
 }

-/// Pad AABB with padding from dictionary with
-/// keys top, left, right and bottom.
+/// Pad AABB with padding from dictionary with keys top, left, right and bottom.
 ///
 /// - bounds (AABB): AABB
 /// - padding (none, dictionary): Padding values